brouberol/blog/content/essential-tools-p5-shell-productivity.md

 <div class="Note" markdown="1">

-We could have executed the following commands for the same result:

--   `mv pic* pics` would have moved all files with name starting by `pic` to the `pics` directory
--   `mv pic*.jpg pics` would have moved all files with name starting by `pic` and ending with `.jpg` to the `pics` directory
+We could have executed the following command for the same result: `mv pic*.jpg pics`.
+This would have moved all files with name starting by `pic` and ending with `.jpg` to the `pics` directory

 </div>